-Onsite there are only two storage locations; one for loose tyres, in which they are stored within cages and a designated area for baled tyres.
+Onsite there is only one storage location; the tyre bund where loose tyres are stored whilst they await dispatch to a facility for further processing.
 The associated dimensions and/or tonnages are listed in the Section below.

 In the event of a fire from self-combustion the firefighting techniques detailed in Sections 16 and 18 will be implemented.